depthfirstlearning/depthfirstlearning.com/_drafts/2018-06-24-DeepStack.markdown

   3. Succinctly describe the technique demonstrated in the Accelerating Best Response paper.

 <br>
-# Class 4: Counterfactual Regret Minimization #1
+# 4 Counterfactual Regret Minimization #1
   **Motivation**: Counterfactual Regret Minimization (CFR) is only a decade old but has already achieved huge success as the foundation underlying DeepStack and Libratus.
 In the first of two weeks dedicated to CFR, we learn how it